 Health Insurance for the Child and Unreimbursed Medical Expenses in excess of $250.00 are not included in basic child support but are included in child support calculations to give paying parent a credit.
 See “Let’s Talk About Child Support- Part III: Unreimbursed Medical Expenses included in Child Support.”

 Hopefully, this summary of what is included in child support guidelines assists parties in navigating collection or payment of child support.
-If anything remains unclear, please consult our New Jersey family law attorneys or the Appendices of the Rules of Court.
+If anything remains unclear, please contact our Child Support Lawyers in New Jersey for a more detailed explanation or to answer any questions you have or the Appendices of the Rules of Court.